holixon/axon-event-transformation-example/README.md

 ## Experiment

 - A sensor is created (1 event)
-- The first batch of 365 updates (starting from today for the next year) for 365 days from update date to the future is sent
+- The first batch of 365 events (starting from today for the next year) for 365 days from update date to the future is sent
-- The second batch of 365 updates (starting from today for the next year) for 365 days from update date to the future is sent
+- The second batch of 365 events (starting from today for the next year) for 365 days from update date to the future is sent
 - All 365 events from the first batch are deleted

 ### Preparation